inkarnadin/ZipUtilityForOracle/README.md

 # ZipUtilityForOracle
-Small package of zip/unzip function which used JVM in Oracle stored procedure
+Small package of zip/unzip function which used JVM in Oracle stored procedure.

+For use:
+1. Copy and compile file ZipUtility.java in Oracle-compatible IDE
+2. Next time copy and compile package_header.ddl and package_body.ddl
+3. Ready for use.

 Example:
 1. Create test table and insert data: